-INTRODUCTION AND OVERVIEW

 any engineering systems involve the transfer, transport, and conversion of energy, and the sciences that deal with these subjects are broadly referred to as thermal-fluid sciences.
 Thermal-fluid sciences are usually studied under the subcategories of thermodynamics, heat transfer, and fluid mechanics.
 We start this chapter with an overview of these sciences, and give some historical background.
-Then we review the unit systems and discuss dimensional homogeneity.
+Then, we review the unit systems that will be used, and discuss dimensional homogeneity.
 We then present an intuitive systematic problem-solving technique that can be used as a model in solving engineering problems, followed by a discussion of the proper place of software packages in engineering.
 Finally, we discuss accuracy and significant digits in engineering measurements and calculations.

-Objectives
+CHAPTER

+OBJECTIVES

-The objectives of this chapter are to:
+Objectives of this chapter are to: